mleiwe/mlops-zoomcamp/cohorts/2024/02-experiment-tracking/Ch2_notes.md

     )
 ##### New way

 In this way I'm going to evaluate the 10 selected models and programatically use Aliasing to select the best performing one.
 In my estimations this is a combination of both speed and accuracy.
 While this can be calculated in a more elegant manner I've picked the simple `rmse / time` where the smaller the value the better.
-You can see the coe snippet below for how I chose tags and aliases.
+You can see the code snippet below for how I chose tags and aliases.
 NB Bear in mind MLflow does not do zero-indexing so you will have to edit this yourself.

     import time